What Is Artificial Intelligence, and How Does It Affect Your Daily Life?

 “Overall, the tool using AI and its ethical implications or risks are going to depend on how it is being used,” says Ammanath.
 “There is no single set of procedures that define trustworthy AI, but valuable systems should be put into practice at each institution to prevent the risks of AI development and utilization, as well as to actively encourage AI to adapt as the world and customer demands change.”

-Another barrier to AI is the fear that robots with AI will take away jobs.
+Another barrier to AI is the fear that future robots with AI will take away jobs.
 Of course, just like with any other automation advancement, new jobs have been created to improve and maintain automations.
 According to research by Zippia, AI could create 58 million artificial intelligence jobs and generate $15.7 trillion for the economy by 2030.

 Some jobs will be lost, though.
 According to that same research, AI may make 375 million jobs obsolete over the next decade.
 We’re already seeing some jobs disappear.
 For example, toll booths that were once run by humans have been replaced with AI that can scan license plates and mail out toll bills to drivers.
 And travel sites run by AI that can find you the best flight or hotel for your needs have almost completely obliterated the need for travel agents.